Frequently asked questions

 Does this residency program prepare me for a career other than at Kaiser Permanente?

 Yes.
 With Kaiser Permanente, you will work in a primary care clinic that covers broad-spectrum outpatient family medicine.
 You will be supervised by faculty with varying backgrounds who maintain active practices in area clinics.
 You will also have rotations in hospitals, community primary care clinics, and specialty clinics with different affiliations, affording you the opportunity to see a wide range of clinical settings.
-This program will prepare you for a practice in urban, rural, and international settings, and academic and community practices.
+This program will prepare you for a academic or community practice in an urban, rural, or international setting.
 And it offers opportunities for personal growth with leadership, teaching, innovation, and informatics.
 Graduates from our program have gone to various locations and types of practices.

 What is the relationship like between family medicine and specialty medicine?